 It doesn’t end here though — after you removed the root causes of emotional eating, you don’t want other things to come crashing in and violating your new found relationship with food.
 Continue on to part 2 of this guide on how to rebuild your relationship with food.

-This is part 5 of my 6-part series on emotional eating: how I used to be a severe emotional eater, how I overcame my stress eating issues, and how you can stop stress eating, starting today.
+This is part 5 of a 6-part series on emotional eating: how I used to be a severe emotional eater, how I overcame my stress eating issues, and how you can stop stress eating, starting today.